hackticaayush/Discord-Music-Bot/readme.md

 - First of all make sure you must have python version 3.9* installed.
 Use  **`python --version`**  command to check which version of python you have installed.

+- Then run `pip install -r requirements.txt` this command to install all required packages.

 ### `.env` file